"}'>The following graph is an Arrhenius plot for two different ch... | Channels for Pearson+

 15. Chemical Kinetics Arrhenius Equation

 The following graph is an Arrhenius plot for two different chemical reactions (marked Reaction 1 and Reaction 2).
-Identify which one of the two reactions has a smaller value of the activation energy (Ea).
+Determine which one of the two reactions has a smaller value of the pre-exponential factor (A).

 The following graph is an Arrhenius plot for two different chemical reactions (marked Reaction 1 and Reaction 2).
-Identify which one of the two reactions has a smaller value of the activation energy (Ea).
+Determine which one of the two reactions has a smaller value of the pre-exponential factor (A).

 ANSWERS OPTIONS